Net metering versus qualifying facilities

-Dual Register Interval Meter: separately measures the real-time: (1) net usage of the customer; and (2) the net export of the customer.
-Since the meter is an interval meter, it measures and records both (1) and (2) for specific time intervals (e.g. five-minute intervals) over the course of the billing period.
-Please note that net usage and net export can never occur at the same time.
+A dual register interval meter separately measures the real-time your net usage and your net export.
+Since the meter is an interval meter, it measures and records both your net usage and your net export for specific time intervals (e.g. 5-minute intervals) over the course of the billing period.
+The net usage and net export can never occur at the same time.

-- System benefit charges, including both the energy efficiency charge (a.k.a. demand side management “DSM”) and the renewable energy charge; and
+- System benefit charges, including both the energy efficiency charge (also known as demand side management) and the renewable energy charge, and

 - Demand charges (e.g. $/kW or $/kVa charges).

-To see all document filings, please visit the file room and type the case’s docket number using the following format: XX-XX
+To see all document filings, please visit the file room and type the case’s filing number using the following format: XX-XX

-The first two digits in a docket number represent the year the case was opened.
+The first two digits in a filing number represent the year the case was opened.
 The following digits are assigned sequentially for all cases opened in that year.